CLIMIS4AVAL

 description

-The SDSC is working with SLF to apply time-series-based statistical and machine learning-based methods for anomaly detection, outlier detection, and imputation in the given context.
+The SDSC is working with WSL and SLF to develop statistical and machine learning methods for anomaly detection in time series, outlier detection, and imputation for given IMIS parameters.
+We work on both traditional statistical methods and advanced deep learning forecasting methods.

 Numerical avalanche prediction and other models used at SLF will be more accurate with the cleaned data.
-The cleaned data will also be made openly available in the data portal of SLF, and will therefore benefit the numerous downstream users of the data.
+The cleaned data will also be made openly available in the data portal of SLF, and will therefore benefit the numerous downstream users of the data, ranging from hydrological modelers, avalanche forecasters, and alpine ecologists.

 Gallery